amjedidiah/get-all-work-done/planning.md

 - [ ] Provide means for contractors to re-agree to Stripe service agreement on transfer of account or change of Tax Number

-- [ ] Include Stripe acquirer disclosure in app's terms and service
+- [ ] Include Stripe acquirer disclosure in the app's terms and service

 ```md
 Acquirer Disclosure